 You might not have heard of Xotic before, but they do make exceptional products.

 3. Morley VAI-2 Steve Vai Bad Horsie 2 Contour Wah Pedals

 Have you ever heard of Steve Vai?
 If you’ve been a part of the guitar community for any length of time, then you should be well-acquainted with his playing prowess.

-The Vai signature Morley VAI-2 is worth a look at a little under $100, as it’s essentially two pedals built into one (it has Bad Horsie and CONTOUR modes).
+The Vai signature Morley VAI-2 is worth a look, as it’s essentially two pedals built into one (it has Bad Horsie and CONTOUR modes).
 Some wah pedals require you to stomp on the switch before they activate.
 The VAI-2 engages the moment you step on it, and goes to bypass when you step off (some of the other wahs on this list also work this way too).

 Morley mainly specializes in wah and volume pedals, and they also create artist series pedals for the likes of Mark Tremonti, George Lynch, and Cliff Burton.
 When it comes to wah, they know what they’re doing.

-Amazingly, you can find this modern remake of a classic 60s pedal for about $100.
+Amazingly, you can find this modern remake of a classic 60s pedal for a good price.
 The Vox V847A is a simple but awesome sounding pedal, and some see it as the be-all end-all of wahs.
 Not everyone agrees on that point, however.

 If you’re looking for flexibility, you won’t find it here (unless you have it modified by an expert).
 But then again, if you want that classic Vox tone, you’ll be hard-pressed to find it elsewhere.
 It does one thing exceptionally well.
 Vox is also known for their classic amps.

 5. Dunlop GCB95 Cry Baby Wah Pedal For Beginners At The Best Price